-More Science See Inside Visual Errors Twist and Tickle the Mind Illusions that distort your perception By Stephen L. Macknik and Susana Martinez-Conde PETER BENNETTS Visual perception begins with our retinas locating the edges of objects in the world.
+More Science Visual Errors Twist and Tickle the Mind Illusions that distort your perception By Stephen L. Macknik and Susana Martinez-Conde THIS IS A PREVIEW.
+Buy this digital issue or subscribe to access the full article.
+Already a subscriber or purchased this issue?
+Sign In PETER BENNETTS Visual perception begins with our retinas locating the edges of objects in the world.
 Downstream neural mechanisms analyze those borders and use that information to fill in the insides of objects, constructing our perception of surfaces.
 What happens when those borders—the fundamental fabric of our visual reality—are tweaked?
 Our internal representation of objects fails, and our brain's ability to accurately represent reality no longer functions.
 Seemingly small mistakes lead to the very distorted perceptions of an illusory world.
-Plumb Crazy This is only a preview.
-Get the rest of this article now!
-Select an option below: Buy Digital Issue Customer Sign In *You must have purchased this issue or have a qualifying subscription to access this content It has been identified that the institution you are trying to access this article from has institutional site license access to Scientific American on nature.com.
-Click here to access this article in its entirety through site license access.
-ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2015 Scientific American, a Division of Nature America, Inc. All Rights Reserved.
+Plumb Crazy THIS IS A PREVIEW.
+Buy this digital issue or subscribe to access the full article.
+Already a subscriber or purchased this issue?
+Sign In Buy Digital Issue $7.95 Add To Cart Browse all subscription options!
+Subscribe ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2015 Scientific American, a Division of Nature America, Inc. All Rights Reserved.